SCLBD/DeepfakeBench/README.md

 <a href="#top">[Back to top]</a>

-If interested, you can read our recent works about deepfake detection, and more works about trustworthy AI can be found [here](https://sites.google.com/site/baoyuanwu2015/home).
+If you find our benchmark useful to your research, please cite it as follows:

 ```
 @article{yan2023deepfakebench,